CrashBurn

 CrashBurn is an Australian 13-part drama series airing on Network Ten, about surviving long-term relationships in an age where multiple partners and multiple orgasms are considered a birthright.

 It starred Catherine McClements and Aaron Blabey as Rosie and Ben Harfield, a couple whose marriage troubles send them to a counsellor.
-Most of the episodes are shown in two parts: half 'He says' (Ben's view of the situation) and half 'She says' (Rosie's view).
-Most of the episodes used flashbacks to an earlier part of their relationship when the trouble started.
-Also appearing is the couple, Candice and Richard (played by Liz Burch and Richard Piper), who are also seeking counselling and run into Rosie and Ben's lives.
-There are numerous problems arising in the course of the series, not least Ben's affair with Rosie's best friend, Abby (Sacha Horler).
-Although the series was not a huge hit, it was noted for its fine performances (notably Sacha Horler and Catherine McClements).
+Most of the episodes are shown in two parts: half "He says" (Ben's view of the situation) and half "She says" (Rosie's view).
+Most of the episodes used flashbacks to an earlier part of the relationship when the trouble started.

+Candice and Richard (played by Liz Burch and Richard Piper) are a couple also seeking counselling, who become involved in Rosie and Ben's lives.
+Numerous problems arise in the course of the series, not least Ben's affair with Rosie's best friend, Abby (Sacha Horler).
+Although the series was not a huge hit, it was noted for its fine performances, notably by Sacha Horler and Catherine McClements.